 But means-based benefits are not automatic for the blind or disabled.
 There are both resource and income limits in order to be eligible for SSI.
 The resource limit for 2014 is $2,000 for a single person.
 That means a qualified SSI beneficiary cannot have more than $2,000 in cash or other liquid assets.
 Conversely, some items that are excluded from this resource limit are the individual’s personal residence, a vehicle, furniture, clothing, and personal care items, as well as a few other specific assets.

-One point for individuals to know is that generally the resources and income of the beneficiary’s parents are “deemed” available to the beneficiary if that beneficiary is unmarried, under 18 and living at home.
-Income of one spouse will also be deemed available to the other spouse.
+One point for individuals to know is that generally, the resources and income of the beneficiary’s parents are “deemed” available to the beneficiary if that beneficiary is unmarried, under 18, and living at home.
+The income of one spouse will also be deemed available to the other spouse.
 Deeming can have a significant impact on whether the beneficiary qualifies for SSI.

 When Should a Special Needs Trust Be Established?

-The difference which results from a first party vs. third party SNT is so critical that it requires a more detailed explanation.
+The difference that results from a first-party vs. third-party SNT is so critical that it requires a more detailed explanation.
 If you miss this point, you might as well open up your checkbook and write a check to the government.
 And no, that is not a joke!

 Third-Party Special Needs Trusts